Oberon00/cpptutorial/intro.rst

 High-level programming languages hide the specifics of a particular CPU from us, so that we do not have to care about it.
 However they still provide us with a set of well defined instructions that enable us to do whatever we want.
-The compiler the makes sure that the CPU understands these instructions.
+The compiler then makes sure that the CPU understands these instructions.
 This hiding is an application of :dfn:`abstraction`: Hiding the things that we do not want to care about (the available CPU instructions) for our problem (e.g. doing something 10 times or calculating the tax or simulating a game world) behind a simpler, more expressive, more portable (across CPUs and operating systems) language.